 Hawaiian Chili Pepper Water is a very traditional Hawaiian condiment used similar to hot sauce.
-The flavorful hot pepper water is made with Himalayan salt, garlic, vinegar, chili peppers, water, and a bit of ginger.
+The flavorful hot pepper water is made with Hawaiian sea salt, garlic, vinegar, chili peppers, water, and a bit of ginger.
 It is easy to make and perfect for those who love to eat hot foods!

 Years ago, my brother Uriah, moved to Hawaii to work at an animal sanctuary to help with injured birds.
 His stay was supposed to be temporary… however one year has since then turned into many years.
 Shortly after moving to Hawaii, he met a very sweet girl named Dee that he began dating.
 He recently asked for her hand in marriage.
 She said yes and will soon be my new sister-in-law.
 We are very excited to have her as part of the family.

 Every year for Christmas, they send my family a Hawaiian care package of delicious Hawaiian treats such as macadamia nuts, chocolates, plum wine, and cashews.
 Dee asked if I wanted anything special this year and I told her to send me Hawaiian Hot Sauce.
 She explained that Hawaiians really doesn’t use hot sauce, instead they use something called “pepper water.”